heptarch/heptarch.github.io/drafts/demon.md

 infinitely beneath the notice of Ellen Watson, who, 200 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible shape before her.
-Induction coils hum, and a hundred electromagnets scattered across the breadth of London gently wobble giant vats of halocarbon.
+Induction coils hum, and a hundred electromagnets, scattered across London and strapped to giant vats of halocarbon, gently sing a shadow into being.

 So, Ellen thinks, this is how you summon a demon.